TheFausap/quatfuck/README.txt

 # QUATFUCK

 numbers in base 4 + 4 (named I4)
-each line is a memory address, but you can use space, so each space define a new memory location (after the space itself) ascii are converted to ASC4 and put in memory
+each line is a memory address, you can use space to improve readability. ascii are converted to ASC4 and put in memory

 memory 64k [4-77777777]